pybind/pybind11/docs/faq.rst

 *template metaprogramming*, which is a way of performing computation at compile time using type information.
-Template metaprogamming usually instantiates code involving significant numbers of deeply nested types that are either completely removed or reduced to just a few instrutions during the compiler's optimization phase.
+Template metaprogamming usually instantiates code involving significant numbers of deeply nested types that are either completely removed or reduced to just a few instructions during the compiler's optimization phase.
 However, due to the nested nature of these types, the resulting symbol names in the compiled extension library can be extremely long.
 For instance, the included test suite contains the following symbol: